sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 You can get the [updated dashboards from Github](https://github.com/sitespeedio/grafana-bootstrap-docker/tree/master/dashboards/graphite) and check them out at [dashboard.sitespeed.io](https://dashboard.sitespeed.io/d/000000044/page-timing-metrics?orgId=1).

 ## New budget configuration
 One problem before 8.0 was that it was really hard to configure a performance budget: You needed to use the internal data structure and that sucks.
-Looking at other tools we could see that comfiguring a budget is usually hard.
-That's why we are introducing a new way in 8.0 (if you where using the old configuratiom pre 8.0, don't worry, that will continue to work).
+Looking at other tools we could see that configuring a budget is usually hard.
+That's why we are introducing a new way in 8.0 (if you where using the old configuration pre 8.0, don't worry, that will continue to work).

 You can configure default values and specific for a URL.
 In the budget file there are 5 couple of sections: